frnandu/diypowerflow/README.md

 I currently use MPP PCM60x charger (Solar), Batrium BMS with Shunt (Powerwall) and two SDM120 meters (House & Grid), and a raspberry PI to get the values from all those components.

+I will include more documentation (maybe some videos) explaining better how to do this exactly for people who need it.

 If you have the same or similar components (like other MPP inverters) I suggest you check out the ISO for the raspberry that Daniel Römer from [DIY Tech and Repairs](http://diytechandrepairs.nu/raspberry-solar/) has prepared, since it includes already a lot of scripts which you can use and adapt for your own specific situation.